erickbytes/divbull/divbull.com/content/blog/Earnings-Report-Catalysts.md

 # Growing Sales Rapidly

 Most company's profits can be traced back to its ability to sell its products.
 Sales is another metric that investors keep an eye on to see the health of the business.
 When sales are exploding, so does the stock price.
-(Assuming they have)
+However, sales are only a piece of the house.
+Growing sales is less impressive if the COGS (Cost of Goods Sold) is offsetting those gains.

 # Profit Margin